VainF/Torch-Pruning/README.md

 MACs: 1.822177768 G -> 0.487202536 G, #Params: 11.689512 M -> 3.05588 M
 ```
 #### Global Pruning and Isomorphic Pruning
 Global pruning performs importance ranking across all layers, which has the potential to find better structures.
 This can be easily achieved by setting ``global_pruning=True`` in the pruner.
 While this strategy can possibly offer performance advantages, it also carries the potential of overly pruning specific layers, resulting in a substantial decline in overall performance.
-We provide an alternative algorithm called [Isomorphic Pruning](https://arxiv.org/abs/2407.04616) to alleviate this issue, which can be eanbled with ``isomorphic=True``.
+We provide an alternative algorithm called [Isomorphic Pruning](https://arxiv.org/abs/2407.04616) to alleviate this issue, which can be enabled with ``isomorphic=True``.
 ```python
 pruner = tp.pruner.MetaPruner(
     ...